JetBrains-Research/opacus/CONTROLLER_BASED_PRIVACY_ENGINE.md

 ## Contributing

 Contributions are welcome!
 Please ensure:
-1. Tests pass for both standard and hook-based engines
+1. Tests pass for both standard and GradSampleController-based engines
 2. Documentation is updated
 3. Examples demonstrate new features